indeedeng/starfish/README.md

 The "alternate id" can be LDAPs, emails, or any other unique identifier you use for your people.
 You can also choose to not use this.
 ##### Why CSV?
 We found that an easy way to get GitHub ids from Indeed employees was through a Google form that automatically recorded their Indeed email.
 From that form, we got a Google Sheet with employee info that is easily exported as a CSV.
-(Go to File, Download As, and then choose CSV)
+(Go to File, Download As, and then choose CSV.)
 (Even if you're not using google forms to gather GitHub ids, you can still enter your data into a google sheet and get a CSV from that, if you're unfamiliar with the CSV format)

 #### Then, get yourself Github authentication credentials.